IndaPlus25/Monadics-Instructions/task-9-isa/README.md

 RISC-V is sooo last week.
 We'll make our own assembly language with blackjack and... cool instructions!

-Your assembly language should use 16-bit instructions.
-See the [RISC-V instruction sheet](../task-08-assembly/riscv-instruction-sheet.pdf) and take inspiration from the RISC-V 32-bit instruction encoding.
+1Your assembly language should use 16-bit instructions.
+See the [RISC-V instruction sheet](../task-8-assembly/riscv-instruction-sheet.pdf) and take inspiration from the RISC-V 32-bit instruction encoding.
 Your instruction encoding determines:

 | **Code**                    | **Size and Flexibility**                                                                            |
 | --------------------------- | --------------------------------------------------------------------------------------------------- |